cakebatterandsprinkles/portfolio-gatsby/src/posts/14-git.md

 title: "Git, GitHub, GitLab, Gitflow"
 date: "2019-04-06"
 tags: ["Web Development"]
-summary: "In this article, I aim to explain what Git, GitHub, GitLab and GitHub flow are."
+summary: "In this article, I aim to explain what Git and services like GitHub, GitLab, and Bitbucket are."
 ---

 ### What is Git?